Fred Spofforth: Life in England

 In 1888 Spofforth settled in England and got married, choosing to live in Derbyshire.
 The Derbyshire County Cricket Club tried unsuccessfully to persuade the County Cricket Council to allow him to play for Derbyshire without waiting for the usual two years' residential qualification.
 However, Yorkshire were willing to waive the point so that Spofforth could play against them in two matches in the 1889 season.
 In one of these games he took fifteen Yorkshire wickets for 81 runs.
 With the residential qualification met in the following year, Spofforth was able not only to play for Derbyshire but to captain the side in the 1890 season.
 In 1890 Derbyshire was found to be in deep financial crisis and Spofforth played a key part in identifying a fraud that had been committed.
 The cricket club's losses amounted to £1000 and the Derby County Football Club had also been raided.
 Samuel Richardson the club's first captain had become an administrator of the club in 1880, and in 1884 the remit had been extended to the associated Derby County Football Club.
 Richardson admitted his guilt and fled the country in disgrace and settled in Madrid.

 In 1896, Spofforth, playing for MCC, although in his forty-third year, took eight wickets for 74 against Yorkshire.
 He played club cricket for Hampstead for some years after 1890 and secured a large number of wickets at a low cost.

 In England he went into business as a tea-merchant and became the managing director of the Star Tea Company which belonged to his wife's father and was very successful.
 He revisited Australia on more than one occasion and retained his interest in the game to the end.

 Spofforth died on the eve of the 1926 Ashes series (some of which he had wanted to see) from chronic colitis at Long Ditton, Surrey.
 He left a fortune of £164,000.
-He is buried in Brookwood Cemetery.
+He is buried in Brookwood Cemetery (Plot 28).